mokeWe/openmeters/README.md

    ```

 5. If you encounter any issues or want to contribute in any way, please feel free to open an issue or a pull request on the GitHub repository.

+## usage

+Upon launch you'll see a configuration page where you can select which applications to monitor, along with a list of available modules to display.
+By default, all applications are selected, and the LUFS meter is enabled.

+Switch to the "visuals" tab to view the selected modules.
+Show/hide the top bar by pressing `ctrl+shift+h`.
+Rearrange modules by dragging and dropping them.
+Right click on a module to access its settings.

+### configuration

+Configurations are saved to `~/.config/openmeters/settings.json`.
+If you encouter a bug that causes OpenMeters to misbehave, you can delete this file to reset all settings.

 ## compatibility